mostafachegeni/UZH-Cardano-Network/README.md

 []% sudo systemctl restart cnode.service

 # Monitor the service:
+# To return to the terminal, press Ctrl+c.
 []% sudo systemctl status cnode.service
 []% journalctl -u cnode -f

-# Check the tip of the blockchain:
+# Check the tip of the blockchain.
+You can also check the node's synchronization percentage to the blockchain:
 []% cardano-cli query tip --testnet-magic 2023

 # Make sure that a "BLOCK PRODUCTION" section is added to the panel.
+This will appear after you are 100.0% synchronized to the blockchain.
 []% $CNODE_HOME/scripts/gLiveView.sh
 ```